Ramovha/leetcode/README.md

 # LeetCode Problem Set.

->The following notes and exercises are for the  [Python Programming for Beginners](https://www.udemy.com/course/python-programming-course/) course on Udemy
+>The following notes and exercises are for the  [LeetCode Problem Set](https://leetcode.com/problemset/all/) interview question that were asked recently by top tech companies.

 ### Table of Contents
 You're sections headers will be used to reference location of destination.